miladrahimi/phprouter/README.md

     ->dispatch();
 ```

-You may want to use your custom HTTP methods, so take a look at this example:
+Or you may want to use your custom HTTP methods, so take a look at this example:

 ```php
 use MiladRahimi\PhpRouter\Router;